Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon RX 5600 XT should perform much faster than the Radeon R7 260X in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 5600 XT should be 231% faster than the Radeon R7 260X overall, due to its higher data rate. (explain)

-Texel RateThe Radeon RX 5600 XT is much (about 221%) better at anisotropic filtering than the Radeon R7 260X. (explain)
+Texel RateThe Radeon RX 5600 XT will be much (approximately 221%) more effective at anisotropic filtering than the Radeon R7 260X. (explain)

-Pixel RateThe Radeon RX 5600 XT will be quite a bit (more or less 400%) better at anti-aliasing than the Radeon R7 260X, and capable of handling higher screen resolutions while still performing well. (explain)
+Pixel RateThe Radeon RX 5600 XT is quite a bit (more or less 400%) better at anti-aliasing than the Radeon R7 260X, and also should be able to handle higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison